cyruzin/react-redux-typescript/README.md

-# WA Project Base Web Project
+# Base Web Project

-This is a base web project that uses Redux to manage React state.
+This is base project for React projects.

 ## Prerequisite